 - Give your VA a limited amount of work at first.
 Then have them check back once the first bit of work is done so you can check up on them and their work.
 This will help you see how well they work and they can see what is expected from you.
 Often times we delegate work too large for your VA and hours later the task is done, but wrong.
 If you would have had them check in at the beginning the mistake could have been caught and hours of wasted time could have been avoided.

 - Security: This is always tough when dealing with anyone other than yourself.
 Even family members cannot always be trusted.
-We understand this risk ourselves and manage that by only giving the information to our VA’s that is pertinent for the task.
+We understand this risk ourselves and manage that by only giving the information to our VAs that is pertinent to the task.
 Sometimes this is passwords, usernames, and CC info.
-We haven’t ever had a problem with any of our VA’s, however it is important that you take the necessary precautions when giving out sensitive information and that you monitor things to make sure everything is being handled properly.
-As a safe rule don’t give out any information that you don’t want misused.
+We haven’t ever had a problem with any of our VAs, however, it is important that you take the necessary precautions when giving out sensitive information and that you monitor things to make sure everything is being handled properly.
+As a safe rule don’t give out any information that you don’t want to be misused.

 - Best Practice: Here are the 6 questions you need to ask before you delegate work.
 Your job may not require all these questions and it might need more explanation depending on what your task will be.
 Use these questions as a basic outline.

-1. How long do you anticipate this task taking?
+1. How long do you anticipate this task will take?